 GPAs are automatically calculated when you submit your application in AACOMAS.
 Through verification of your academic pursuits, the application service will consider and calculate all grades into an average for that area, as well as overall attempts.
 If you have any questions regarding this process please contact AACOMAS at 301-968-4190.

 We do accept credits for community college or online course as long as the class is from a regionally accredited college/university.
 This information can be obtained directly from the institution.

 There is no preference, as long as you take the courses from a regionally accredited school.
 In fact, diversity in your studies can show strength in your academic abilities.

 Yes, we do as long as they meet the requirements for the program.

-If you want more information regarding the process for international applicants, please contact the Office of International Affairs department below:
+For more information on the I-20 process, please contact the Office of International Affairs:

 Phone: (954) 262-7240

 Yes, please visit the NSU-KPCOM website page to learn more about previous graduates.
 Whether your goals lie in primary care or a specialty, you’ll have plenty of choices as a result of your D.O. degree from NSU.

 Please visit our web page list of core clinical rotation sites.

 Tuition and fees vary each year for the program.
 If you want to check the latest costs, please visit our Tuition and Fees Web page or call (954) 262-3380.

 You can visit our On-Campus Housing web site or contact someone at the phone or email listed below.